aisamanra/verify/README.md

-# Verify
+# Verify — Lightweight, General-Purpose Code Signing

 **WARNING**: `verify` is still in the experimental phase. **Do not use this yet!**

-The `verify` script is a small script that intends to make the common and commonly-derided pattern of installing software with `curl | sh` more secure.
+The `verify` script is a small script that intends to make the unfortunately common pattern of installing software using `curl | sh` more secure.
 The `verify` script is a very small interface on top of OpenBSD's [signify] tool for code-signing that fits in the middle of pipelines, letting you transform